 I love spending time with my husband and two sons.
 We enjoy outdoor activities and traveling to new places.
-For those who want to run/walk and have a fun fiesta activity day with their families and at the same time make a difference in someone life, join the Chromosome 18 Starfish Dash Run on April 29.
+For those who want to run/walk and have a fun fiesta activity day with their families and at the same time make a difference in someone life, find out dates for the next Chromosome 18 Starfish Dash Run.

 Links provided from the UTHSCSA pages to other websites do not constitute or imply an endorsement of those sites, their content, or products and services associated with those sites.